 In 2010 this 900 acres estate and gold-plated winery went to foreclosure.
 At auction the cases of wine sold for a few bucks to hotels and restaurants.
 Everyone who wanted to had a chance to try it.
 And there will be more of it, but under a grand new name.
-Destiny turned to central casting and found the perfect buyer: Donald Trump.
-It's now Trump Winery.
-Praise the lord.
+Destiny turned to central casting and found the perfect buyer: America's national dunce Donald Trump.
+It's now Trump Winery and B&B. Praise the lord.

 Doing just that down the road was white robed Sri Swami Satchidananda and his Integral Yoga ashram.
 He gave the area a contemporary mystic appeal to today's poor little rich with nothing to do.
 Celebs and non-celebs living a life they don't understand.
 They have it well but are unable to leave well enough alone.
 They built him